GerritCodeReview/homepage-test/jekyll-source/pages/site/docs/MultiMaster.md

 eviction (a plugin is up for [review] (https://gerrit-review.googlesource.com/#/c/37460/1) which does this using UDP).

-# 2 could be easily solved by manually determining a submit master and later
+## 2 could be easily solved by manually determining a submit master and later

-upgrading to some sort of voting mechanism among peer masters to choose a submit master, these would be incremental approaches.
+Upgrading to some sort of voting mechanism among peer masters to choose a submit master, these would be incremental approaches.
 The issue is that each server runs a plugin queue and can therefor can attempt to merge changes to the same branches at the same time resulting in "failed to lock" errors which will leave